dusanbartos/grison/README.md

 interface approach, where state changes follow strict type-safe transitions.
 For a project of this scale I chose to use a data class.
 Nothing more, nothing less behind this decision.

-Note: Some composables are reused from my previous projects
+Note: Some composables are reused from my previous projects.

+Project uses a simple CI configured in Github Actions which publishes APK file and test reports into artifacts.

 ## Architecture